omarismail107/Assignment-2/README.md

 Some queue algorithms don't work well with NUMA architectures.

 Summary/Proof:
-In this solution, I ultimately decided to use a queue over the other strategies.
+In vase.java, I ultimately decided to use a queue over the other strategies.
 I implemented this queue by allowing any thread that wanted to enter the queue to enter.
 I had one designated thread dequeueing the items from the blocking queue and displaying that they had left the showroom.
 This made the solution possible of only having one thread/guest inside the showroom looking at the vase at all times.

 Output:
 ![image](https://user-images.githubusercontent.com/75344828/156865755-a701b547-71cd-43bd-8ad7-f501eff9b5e8.png)